jima80525/markplates/README.md

 * 3 or "3" : an integer adds just that line from the input

-* "5-7" : a range adds lines between start and end includsive (so 5, 6, 7)
+* "5-7" : a range adds lines between start and end inclusive (so 5, 6, 7)

 * "10-$" : an unlimited range includes start line to the end of the file